cavaunpeu/willwolf.io-source/content/articles/technical-guide-open-source-ml-masters.md

-Title: A Technical Guide to the Open-Source Machine Learning Masters
+Title: A Technical Guide to the "Open-Source Machine Learning Masters"
 Date: 2018-02-03 18:30
 Author: Will Wolf
 Lang: en
 Slug: technical-guide-open-source-ml-masters
-Status: draft
+Status: published
-Summary: fill me in
+Summary: The higher education paradigm is changing.
+A technical guide to designing the "Open-Source Masters" for yourself.
-Image: images/some png file
+Image: images/osmlm.jpg

 As an "in" professional discipline, Machine Learning exhibits a curious behavior: though talent is frustratingly scarce, it's immensely *easy* for the individual to obtain.
 Why? **It's all available online, (largely) free for the taking.**

-(delete?)*I did not get a Bachelor's degree in this field (because one didn't exist at the time).
-Self-teaching at my kitchen table in 2014, I landed a job as a software developer which morphed into a data scientist role.
-Self-teaching still, I joined [ShopKeep](https://www.shopkeep.com/)'s data science team.
-Eighteen months later and wanting further technical expertise, I quit my job, left NYC, and jumped full-time into machine learning self-study — the best, if only, way I knew how.*
+I did not get a bachelor's degree in this field.
+Self-teaching at my kitchen table in 2014, I landed a job as a software developer.
+Self-teaching still, I joined [ShopKeep](https://www.shopkeep.com/)'s Data Science team.
+Eighteen months later and wanting further technical expertise, I quit my job, left NYC, and jumped full-time into machine learning self-study — the best, if only, way I knew how.

 In September of 2016, I moved to Casablanca, Morocco to pursue the ["Open-Source Machine Learning Masters"]({filename}/articles/my-open-source-machine-learning-masters-in-casablanca-morocco.md) — a full-time, self-curated schedule of textbooks, MOOCs, publishing code to my [GitHub](https://github.com/cavaunpeu) and writing to this blog.
-Now back living and working in NYC, [decidedly successful]({filename}/articles/joining-asapp.md) in what I set out to do, I'd like to inform others as to how to  plan and execute a similar experience for yourself.
+Now back living and working in NYC, [decidedly successful]({filename}/articles/joining-asapp.md) in what I set out to do, I'd like to inform others as to how to  plan and execute a similar program for yourself.

 The following is a technical guide to the "Open-Source Machine Learning Masters" (OSMLM), covering the following topics.

 1. Why this might be right for you
 2. Building a curriculum
 3. Logistics

     a.
 Educational resources

     b.
 Branding

     c.
 Workspace

     d.
 Where to live

     e.
 Costs

     f.
 Visas

     g.
 Community

     h.
 Insurance

 4. Keeping a schedule
 5. A sense of urgency
-6. Personal-development objectives, in parallel
+6. Personal development objectives, in parallel
 7. Applying for the next job
 8. Why there's very little risk

 ## Why this might be right for you
-You should pursue the OSMLM for the same reasons that you'd pursue a traditional Masters program: because you want further technical expertise in this field.
-The motivation behind this ambition may vary: perhaps you've a Bachelors in Economics, and want to break into data science; perhaps you're dexterous with scikit-learn, are effective in your role, but need to understand more deeply how your tools work in order to obtain a promotion.
-The OSMLM, like a formal Masters, is a semi-broad deep-dive into select topics in machine learning, and not much more.
+You should pursue the OSMLM for the same reasons that you'd pursue a traditional masters program: because you want further technical expertise in this field.
+The motivation behind this ambition may vary: perhaps you've a bachelors in Economics and want to break into data science, or perhaps you're dexterous with [scikit-learn](http://scikit-learn.org/stable/), are effective in your role, but need to understand more deeply how your tools work in order to obtain a promotion.
+The OSMLM, like a formal masters, is a semi-broad deep-dive into select topics in machine learning, and not much more.

 The OSMLM confers a number of obvious benefits in cost, expediency and flexibility.
 These are enumerated in detail in the [motivating post]({filename}/articles/my-open-source-machine-learning-masters-in-casablanca-morocco.md).
-However, what are the downsides?
+Notwithstanding, what are the downsides?
 To this effect, what type of person is required to pull this off?

 ### Downsides
 1. **There is no one to push you but yourself.** A priori, there are no professors.
 There are no study groups.
 There will be no tangible social pressure: it will probably just be you.
 2. **This might be viewed as a "radical" choice**.
 In ten years, I'm certain this will change.
 However, in 2018, you'll find few people with the line "Open-Source Masters" on their résumé.
-3. **The meritocracy comes to bear.** A Masters degree from a prominent University, along with a passable GPA, holds professional weight — for better or for worse.
-The OSMLM attacks on one singular vector: that talent is weight, and that success in this program is developing this talent.
+3. **The meritocracy comes to bear.** A masters degree from a prominent University, along with a passable GPA, holds professional weight (for better or for worse).
+In contrast, the OSMLM attacks on one singular vector: that *talent* is weight, and that success in this program is developing this talent.
 There will be no "diploma-crutch".

 ### Who this is for
 Addressing the above in order, the OSMLM might be right for you if:

 1. **You're convicted about your passion for the field**.
 The thought of studying machine learning all day has you smiling from ear to ear.
 No one will push you but yourself, and that's the only person you need.
-2. **You don't mind being different.** You're not phased by the notion of explaining, crisply and with conviction, why you made the choice to pursue this program.
+2. **You don't mind being different.** You're not phased by the notion of explaining — crisply and with conviction — why you made the choice to pursue this program.
 3. **You feel the meritocracy in your bones.** You're confident in your ability to master material, and communicate it back to others.
-You know what the bar is for employment in your desired role, you know that you'll surpass that bar after finishing this program, and you trust that *because the meritocracy is real, this could do nothing but bear delicious, abundant fruit.*
+You know what the bar is for employment in your desired role, you know that you'll surpass that bar after finishing this program, and you trust that *because the meritocracy is real, this program could do nothing but bear delicious, abundant fruit.*

 ## Logistics

 ### Educational resources
 Personally, I derived my educational resources from:

   - MOOCs (massive open online courses)
   - Textbooks (often obtainable in electronic format)
 - Blog posts